 The group sessions run on specific dates during the year and make for an enjoyable and insightful experience, discovering seasonally-growing crops such as wild garlic, sorrel, edible mushrooms, and wild strawberries.

-Hit the waters at Croft Farm Waterpark near Tewkesbury, with activities such as windsurfing, canoeing, and sailing promising heaps of exhilarating fun for all ages.
+Hit the waters at Croft Farm Waterpark near Tewkesbury, with activities such as stand-up paddle-boarding, windsurfing, canoeing and sailing – promising heaps of exhilarating fun for all ages.

-With courses as well as shorter experiences available, Croft Farm’s lake is the idea venue for water sports, while the venue can also host bespoke group activities which are perfect for groups of friends and parties looking for something a little different.
+With courses as well as shorter experiences available, Croft Farm’s lake is the ideal venue for water sports, with options for bespoke group activities, perfect for groups of friends or parties, looking for something a little different.

 For more information about Woodchester Valley Vineyard, visit woodchestervalleyvineyard.co.uk.

 Tuesday 10 December 2019